nrfconnect/sdk-nrf/applications/nrf_desktop/integration.rst

    :local:
    :depth: 2

-This section describes how to adapt the nRF Desktop application to different hardware, and lists the steps required for adding a new board.
+This page describes how to adapt the nRF Desktop application to different hardware and lists the required steps.

 .. tip::
    Make sure to get familiar with the :ref:`nrf_desktop_configuration` section before porting the application to a new board.